-Here's just some of the amazing feedback we've received
+Here is just some of the amazing feedback we have received

 "Good Evening, I have been given your details by Elizabeth Partlett who has kindly been helping us at Malton Primary put together a plan of action for our gardening.
 She has been out to visit us and provided herbs for all of the Nursery children and we are now working towards putting a new bed, complete with top soil and plants in.
 I am so grateful for all of this support.
 Now would also be a good opportunity to say how lovely Malton is looking with flowers on the bridge and in the car parks.
 It has not gone unnoticed."